-The Weight Band will release their first
+The Weight Band released their first

 full-length, 11-track studio album on February 23, 2018